 Design Thinking (Identifying)

-Origin of Design Thinking — Design Thinking, originating in the 20th century, applies the industrial-design process to problem-solving through a designer’s mindset.
-It emphasizes empathy with the target audience throughout the entire process, making it a valuable method for complex problems with ambiguous solutions.
-Deep user research is essential to understand their perceptions of the problem and test how they would respond to new solutions.
-This approach is suitable for products and services where usability is crucial for customer value.
+Origin of Design Thinking — Emerging in the 20th century, Design Thinking adapted the industrial-design process for broader problem-solving through a designer’s perspective.
+By emphasizing empathy with the target audience throughout the process, it proves invaluable for addressing complex, ambiguous problems.
+Deep user research helps uncover users’ perspectives and test their responses to potential solutions, making it ideal for products and services where usability and customer value are paramount.

 Agile (Iterating)